theforeman/foreman_ansible/README.md

 Now, every time you run `ansible -m setup $HOSTNAME`, Ansible will automatically submit facts for $HOSTNAME to Foreman.

+In Foreman, you should add whatever Ansible hosts you want to submit facts from to the Setting (Administer > Settings, Puppet tab - I know..)) 'trusted_puppetmaster_hosts'.

 #### Demo

 ![demo gif](http://i.imgur.com/mlnVFJj.gif)